Light, crispy, and full of flavor, Panko Parmesan Zucchini Chips are perfect for a snack, side dish, or party appetizer that your guests will love

 These Panko Parmesan Zucchini Chips are so delicious.
 They have great crunch, and are really addictive.
 If you’re making them for a crowd, you can keep them warm in a 250° oven on a baking rack so they don’t get soggy.
 Mine never last that long…I usually eat them nearly straight out of the pan.
 I just can’t resist.

-The first time I made Panko Parmesan Zucchini Chips I didn’t season the flour.
-The chips were good, but very bland.
-So now I add Garlic Powder, Onion Powder, Chili Powder, Sea Salt and pepper to the flour.
-This adds great flavor to the base of the chips.
-Of course, you can adjust the seasonings to your preference.
+- Season the flour!
+I didn’t do that the first time I made Panko Parmesan Zucchini Chips, and they were bland.
+So now I add Garlic Powder, Onion Powder, Chili Powder, Sea Salt and black pepper to the flour

+- I add a little hot sauce to the egg wash, for even more flavor.
 My good friend Pat owns Caulfield Provision Company, a small-batch hot sauce company.
-He sent me bottles of all their sauces, and I added Smoky Red Pepper Chipotle sauce to the egg wash.
-It has a serious kick, so I went light.
+He sent me bottles of all their sauces, and I used Smoky Red Pepper Chipotle sauce.
+You can use your favorite hot sauce, but just remember that a little goes a long way.

 I considered baking these Panko Parmesan Zucchini Chips, but my fail with the zucchini wedges was still in the back of my mind.
 I sauteed them in cooking spray, but failed again.
 They took too long to cook, the crumbs burned, and the inside was mushy.
 The best method is to pan fry them in just enough oil to coat the bottom of the pan, cook them over medium-high heat, and drain well on paper towels before serving.